Q: Where do you work? Where are you based in?

 In the email, I appreciate if you can be clear and precise.

-Send me some images of my work that you resonate with the most, let me know which style you like and want.
+You may send me some images of my work that you resonate with the most, let me know which style you like and want.
 You may also send other images and photos that inspire you.

 Q: It’s my first tattoo, what do I need to know?

 You’re probably nervous, have too many ideas, are wondering if you will regret it in 10 years, wanting to add 5 different elements to your design and overthinking the whole process.
 Maybe not, maybe you’re super chill and know what you want, or maybe your don’t know what you want but you just know you want it.